-Table 26: Port Forward
+Table 24: Elements in the Port Forward page

-Field Name Description Comment Sets the name of a port mapping rule or comment IP Address The IP address of devices under the LAN port.
-Port Range Set the port range for the devices under the LAN port.
-(1-65535) Protocol You can select TCP, UDP, TCP & UDP three cases Apply/Cancel After finish configurations, click apply, the number will be generated under NO. List; click Cancel to if you do not want to make the changes.
-Comment To set up a virtual server notes IP Address Virtual server IP address Public Port Public port of virtual server Private Port Private port of virtual server.
+Field Name Description Comment Sets the name of a port mapping rule or comment.
+IP Address The IP address of devices under the LAN port.
+Port Range Set the port range for the devices under the LAN port (1-65535).
+Protocol You can select TCP, UDP, TCP & UDP three cases.
+Apply/Cancel After finish configurations, click apply, the number will be generated under NO. List; click Cancel to if you do not want to make the changes.
+Comment To set up a virtual server notes.
+IP Address Virtual server IP address.
+Public Port Public port of virtual server .
+Private Port Private port of virtual server.
 Protocol You can select from TCP, UDP, and TCP&UDP.

-Field Name Description Apply/Cancel After finish configurations, click apply, the number will be generated under NO. List; click Cancel to if you do not want to make the changes.
+Apply/Cancel After finish configurations, click Apply , the number is generated under NO .
+Click Cancel to if you do not want to make the changes.